kkong99/puam-api-docs/objects.md

 `displayorder` - The order in which this title should be displayed relative to any others.
 `title` - The title.
 `titletype` - A string describing the nature of the title.
 "Primary title" is by far the most common value, though others can include "Translation" or "Title of Origin."

+**update_count**
+The number of times this object has been updated by Museum cataloguers.

 ## Get object tombstone by ID